flokib1997/Pokemonindex/README.md

 # Pokemonindex

-This project represents an index for all available Pokemons.
+This project represents an index for all available Pokemon.

 ## API utilized